cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 	return fss.listeners
 }

-func (fss *FileStreamingService) BeginBlockReq(req abci.RequestBeginBlock) {
+func (fss *FileStreamingService) ListenBeginBlock(ctx sdk.Context, req abci.RequestBeginBlock, res abci.ResponseBeginBlock) {
-	// lock
-	// close the file currently at fss.dstFile
-	// update fss.dstFile with a new file generated using the begin block request info, per the naming schema
+	// create a new file with the req info according to naming schema
-	// marshall the request and write it at the head of the file
+	// write req to file
-	// unlock
-	// now all kv pair writes go to the new file
+	// write all state changes cached for this stage to file
+	// reset cache
+	// write res to file
+	// close file
 }

-func (fss *FileStreamingService) BeginBlockRes(res abci.ResponseBeginBlock) {
+func (fss *FileStreamingService) ListenEndBlock(ctx sdk.Context, req abci.RequestBeginBlock, res abci.ResponseBeginBlock) {
+	// create a new file with the req info according to naming schema
+	// write req to file
+	// write all state changes cached for this stage to file
-	// lock
+	// reset cache
-	// marshall the response and write it to the tail of the current fss.dstFile
+	// write res to file
-	// unlock
+	// close file
 }

-func (fss *FileStreamingService) EndBlockReq(req abci.RequestEndBlock) {
+func (fss *FileStreamingService) ListenDeliverTx(ctx sdk.Context, req abci.RequestDeliverTx, res abci.ResponseDeliverTx) {
-	// lock
-	// close the file currently at fss.dstFile
-	// update fss.dstFile with a new file generated using the end block request info, per the naming schema
+	// create a new file with the req info according to naming schema
+	// NOTE: if the tx failed, handle accordingly
-	// marshall the request and write it at the head of the file
+	// write req to file
-	// unlock
-	// now all kv pair writes go to the new file
+	// write all state changes cached for this stage to file
+	// reset cache
+	// write res to file
+	// close file
 }

-func (fss *FileStreamingService) EndBlockRes(res abci.ResponseEndBlock) {
-	// lock
-	// marshall the response and write it at the tail of the current fss.dstFile
-	// unlock
-}

-func (fss *FileStreamingService) DeliverTxReq(req abci.RequestDeliverTx) {
-	// lock
-	// close the file currently at fss.dstFile
-	// update fss.dstFile with a new file generated using the deliver tx request info, per the naming schema
-	// marshall the request and then write it at the head of that file
-	// unlock
-	// now all writes go to the new file
-}

-func (fss *FileStreamingService) DeliverTxRes(res abci.ResponseDeliverTx) {
-	// lock
-	// marshall the response and write it at the tail of the current fss.dstFile
-	// unlock
-}

-// Stream spins up a goroutine select loop which awaits length-prefixed binary encoded KV pairs to write out to the
-// current destination file or a quit signal to shutdown the service func (fss *FileStreamingService) Stream(wg *sync.WaitGroup, quitChan <-chan struct{}) {
+// Stream spins up a goroutine select loop which awaits length-prefixed binary encoded KV pairs and caches them in the order they were received func (fss *FileStreamingService) Stream(wg *sync.WaitGroup, quitChan <-chan struct{}) {
 	wg.Add(1)
 	go func() {